shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can cast spells through your Conjured Creatures.
 You gain the following Bond Affinity option:

 -   Creature Cast: 5 Spell Points.
 Cast this spell from one of your Conjured Creatures.
-If this spell is the same spell as the Conjured Creature’s spell, reduce its Spell Point cost by 20.
+If this spell is the same spell as the Conjured Creature’s spell, reduce its Spell Point cost by 20, minimum 0.

 ### Medical Assistance